 Dentistry is the branch of healing arts and sciences dedicated to maintaining oral health.
 It is a dynamic health profession, offering opportunities to become a successful and highly respected member of the community.
-Compare job duties, education, job growth, and salary of dentists with similar occupations.
+Comparing job duties, education, job growth, and salary of dentists with similar occupations can help you decide if this is the right career path for you.
 Dentists should pay attention to the shape and color of the teeth and the space between them.

 For example, they may need to closely match one false tooth to the patient's other teeth.
 The Pay tab describes typical earnings and how workers in the occupation are compensated for annual wages, hourly wages, commissions, tips, or bonuses.
 Within each occupation, earnings vary by experience, responsibility, performance, position, and geographic area.
 The Job Outlook tab describes factors affecting employment growth or decline and, in some cases, describes the ratio between the number of job seekers and the number of vacancies.

 With the right education and experience, you can work like any member of a dental team.
 Laboratory technicians, hygienists and assistants diagnose, prevent and treat oral conditions and diseases under the guidance of a licensed dentist.
 Dentistry offers several career options.

 Dentalcareer opportunities are in demand and available based on your educational and professional qualifications.